SelinaGu2007/Ballet-Choreography-Code/README.md

 # Route Planning and Optimization of Ballet Choreography

+**A computational framework that models ballet choreography as a routing optimization problem, enabling quantitative comparison between artistic traversal sequences and mathematically optimal movement paths.**

+## Project Highlights

+- Developed a fully reproducible computational pipeline that converts **dance video recordings into spatial optimization analyses**, integrating pose tracking, trajectory processing, and combinatorial optimization.
+- Formulated choreography traversal as a **metric Traveling Salesperson Problem (TSP)** and computed both **exact optimal routes (Held–Karp)** and **near-optimal approximations (Christofides)** for empirical comparison.
+- Demonstrated quantitatively that classical choreography sequences can be **50–60% longer than spatially optimal traversals**, highlighting the trade-off between artistic structure and geometric movement efficiency.

 ## Overview
 This project studies ballet choreography through the lens of **combinatorial optimization** and **computational movement analysis**.
 We model a dancer’s spatial trajectory as a sequence of stage coordinates and investigate how closely real choreography aligns with the **minimum‑displacement traversal** predicted by routing algorithms.